EstebanBraganza77/AnualReportRAG/README.md

 ## 🔍 Overview

 This project is a Retrieval-Augmented Generation (RAG) system designed to query information from multiple years of company annual reports.
-It provides a FastAPI-based REST API backed by a local or hosted ChromaDB vector store.
+It provides a FastAPI-based REST API backed by a local or hosted ChromaDB vector store and streaemlit QA Agent that answers questions regarding to the company's Annual Report.

 ---